Banzai charge: World War II

 Japanese soldiers honor the Emperor with the shout "Banzai" during the Second Sino-Japanese War (1938).

-Dead Imperial Japanese Army soldiers on the sandbar of Alligator Creek on Guadalcanal after being killed by U.S. Marines during the Battle of the Tenaru, August 21, 1942.
+Dead Imperial Japanese Army soldiers on the sandbar of Alligator Creek on Guadalcanal after being killed by U.S. Marines during the erroneously named Battle of the Tenaru, August 21, 1942.
+The battle is also known as the Battle of the Ilu which is where it actually took place.

 During World War II, the Japanese militarist government disseminated propaganda that romanticized suicide attacks, using one of the virtues of Bushido as the basis for the campaign.
 The Japanese government presented war as purifying, with death defined as a duty.
-By the end of 1944, the government announced the last protocol, unofficially named ichioku gyokusai (一億玉砕), implying the will of sacrificing the entire Japanese population of 100 million, if necessary, for the purpose of resisting opposition forces.
+By the end of 1944, the government announced the last protocol, unofficially named ichioku gyokusai (一億玉砕), implying the will to sacrifice the entire Japanese population if necessary, for the purpose of resisting opposition forces.

 It was used extensively by the Japanese in China, especially against Chinese soldiers without machine guns or automatic weapons, though it was ineffective against those who had machine guns and more entrenched Chinese units.

 During the U.S. raid on Makin Island, on August 17, 1942, the U.S. Marine Raiders attacking the island initially spotted and then killed Japanese machine gunners.
 The Japanese defenders then launched a banzai charge with bayonets and swords, but were stopped by American firepower.
 The pattern was repeated in further attacks, with similar results.

 During the Guadalcanal campaign, on August 21, 1942, Colonel Kiyonao Ichiki led 800 soldiers in a direct attack on the American line guarding Henderson Field in the Battle of the Tenaru.
-After small-scale combat engagement in the jungle, Ichiki's army mounted a banzai charge on the enemy; however, against an organized American defense line, most of the Japanese soldiers were killed and Ichiki subsequently committed suicide.
+After small-scale combat engagement in the jungle, Ichiki's army mounted a banzai charge on the enemy; however, against an organized American defense line, most of the Japanese soldiers were killed and Ichiki was himself killed although whether by suicide or American action is unclear.

 On May 29, 1943, at the end of the Battle of Attu, the remaining Japanese on Attu Island, Alaska, led by Colonel Yasuyo Yamasaki, advanced on American lines near Massacre Bay.
 The Japanese force broke through the American front line and reached the rear echelon troops on Engineer Hill.
 In intense fighting which lasted all day, the Japanese force was wiped out.
 By the following day, only 28 remained of the Japanese force which had originally numbered roughly 2,600 - the rest having been killed in battle or committed suicide, while the Americans lost 549 combatants out of the 15,000 of the 7th Infantry Division which had landed to retake the island.